-- 7.26.1 The contractor is contractually bound to correct all deficiencies noted within one year after the date of substantial completion. - 7.26.2 Based on the requirements of the agreement between the Agency and the A/E, the Agency should have the A/E inspect the project ten months after substantial completion for any deficiencies that may have developed during the one year period after substantial completion. - 7.26.3 Upon completion of the inspection, the A/E should issue a written report to the Agency, OSE, and the contractor indicating deficiencies the contractor must correct. - 7.26.4 Upon receipt of the report, the contractor is obligated to correct the noted deficiencies. - 7.26.5 Failure by the Agency to perform this inspection, prior to the end of the one-year period after substantial completion, could void any recourse for correction of latent deficiencies by the contractor or any enforcement under the Performance Bond.
+- 7.26.1 The Contractor is contractually bound to correct all deficiencies noted within one year after the date of Substantial Completion. - 7.26.2 Based on the requirements of the agreement between the Agency and the A/E, the Agency should have the A/E inspect the project ten months after Substantial Completion for any deficiencies that may have developed during the one-year period after Substantial Completion. - 7.26.3 Upon completion of the inspection, the A/E should issue a written report to the Agency, OSE, and the Contractor indicating deficiencies the Contractor must correct. - 7.26.4 Upon receipt of the report, the Contractor is obligated to correct the noted deficiencies in a timely manner. - 7.26.5 Failure by the Agency to perform this inspection, prior to the end of the one-year period after Substantial Completion, could void any recourse for correction of latent deficiencies by the Contractor or any enforcement under the Performance Bond.